Plasmanizer/How-to-fix-alt-tabbing-on-Linux-when-playing-FNV-using-Fullscreen-/README.md

-I made this guide for myself, so i assume how already know to install MO2 and using WSG guide.
+I made this guide for myself, so i assume how already know to install MO2 and are using VNV, TBOT or WSG guide.
 Also i assume you know some linux gaming stuff.

 1. First enable wine virtual desktop through Protontricks protontricks 22380 winecfg